yaikobzeray/dev-journal/activity_log.md

 Built a small fetch wrapper with retry logic and exponential backoff.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Wednesday, 17 January 2024 — Entry 3

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*